Chisholm Trail High School

 Chisholm Trail High School is a public high school in Fort Worth, Texas.
-It is administered by the Eagle Mountain-Saginaw Independent School District and classified as a 6A school by the UIL.
+It is administered by the Eagle Mountain-Saginaw Independent School District and classified as a 5A school (as of the 2024-2025 school year) by the UIL.
 The school opened in August 2012 with 938 freshmen and sophomores, and expanded to grades nine through twelve by the 2014–15 school year.

 The school takes its name from the historic Chisholm Trail cattle drive route, which passed through Fort Worth.